 Care Worker (Residential Services)

-Full (35.5 hours per week) time.
-Starting at £9.01 per hour, up to £9.37 per hour.
+Starting at £9.10 per hour, up to £9.46 per hour.

-You will enable, encourage and support people according to their care plan to maintain their skills in all aspects of daily living and to acheive their desired outcomes.
+You will enable, encourage and support people according to their care plan to maintain their skills in all aspects of daily living and to achieve their desired outcomes.
 You will support people with personal care, to make choices and to actively take part in the running of their home.
 You will support people within the local community and beyond, to attend appointments and take part in social and leisure activities and ensure they maintain relationships with their friends and families.
 You will need to be able to maintain accurate records, to prioritise and show initiative, and enjoy interacting with a variety of people.
 You will have basic computer skills.
 We provide full training and regular supervision so that you can develop your skills and progress in your career.

+Peter, Emily* and others like them are looking for people to support them to live their lives as independently as possible by becoming part of their team of Support Workers in our modern town-centre supported living accommodation services in Rugby, where no two days are the same.
 Part of a supportive team, you will lone-work at times so will have the ability to remain calm in an emergency, know when to seek support, be confident and resilient in managing difficult situations and above all, have the interests of the people we support at the heart of everything you do.

 You may already have experience of supporting people with mental health needs and/or learning disabilities and other complex needs.
 You may have a background in care or have worked in an environment supporting people who are vulnerable for a variety of reasons.
 Whether or not you have previous experience, we are looking for people who can demonstrate compassion, respect and empathy.